Modern Indian Studies (M.A.)

 The Master's degree programme in Modern Indian Studies qualifies students for jobs with Indian and transnational companies, development organisations, associations, government departments and agencies, non-government organisations, in tourism as well as in media and communications.
 In addition, the course also prepares the student for a career in research and teaching.

-Knowledge of a modern Indian language is recommended, but may also be acquired during the course of study.
+Besides proficient skills in English (proof required), knowledge of a modern Indian language is recommended, but may also be acquired during the course of study.
+Courses in a modern Indian language are a compulsory part of the degree program, except for native speakers of a modern Indian language.